Noble metal: Electrochemical

 The superheavy elements from hassium (element 108) to livermorium (116) inclusive are expected to be "partially very noble metals"; chemical investigations of hassium has established that it behaves like its lighter congener osmium, and preliminary investigations of nihonium and flerovium have suggested but not definitively established noble behavior.
 Copernicium's behaviour seems to partly resemble both its lighter congener mercury and the noble gas radon.
+Moscovium has been also investigated to behave similarly to its lighter congener bismuth.

 Oxides

 As long ago as 1890, Hiorns observed as follows: